kyverno/policy-reporter/README.md

 ## Documentation

-You can find detailed Information about Features and Configurations in the [Documentation](https://github.com/fjogeleit/policy-reporter/wiki).
+You can find detailed Information and Screens about Features and Configurations in the [Documentation](https://github.com/fjogeleit/policy-reporter/wiki).

 ## Getting Started